-Prerequisite: Successful completion of all previous coursework
+Prerequisite: Successful completion of all previous coursework practice setting.

-OTD 675 and 775 are two separate Level II fieldwork affiliation courses.
-Each fieldwork consists of a twelve-week, full time, supervised clinical internship experience in either a traditional or role-emerging practice setting.
 These supervised fieldwork experiences provide the student with an opportunity to apply concepts learned in didactic and prior clinical knowledge, as well as refine evaluation and treatment skills by working with multiple populations across the lifespan in a variety of settings.
 Students are provided the opportunity to engage in professional and ethical practice, apply critical thinking, improve clinical reasoning, and refine therapeutic skills to achieve the benchmark of an entry-level competent occupational therapy practitioner.
 Students will complete the Student Evaluation of Fieldwork Experience and Fieldwork Educators will complete the AOTA Performance Evaluation at the conclusion of each clinical affiliation.
 This course is graded pass/fail.